sccn/sccn.github.io/others/EEGLAB_mailing_lists.md

 ## The EEGLAB Discussion List

-This moderated mailing list is about the EEGLAB signal processing environment for Matlab and signal processing of EEG data.
+This moderated mailing list is about the EEGLAB signal processing environment for MATLAB and signal processing of EEG data.
 Feel free to post messages to this list.
 The list moderator passes on relevant posts to the whole list.

 -   To subscribe to the EEGLAB discussion list, send an (empty) email to